-Baptist Seminary of Kentucky is recognized by the Kentucky Approving Agency for

-Veterans Education as an institution approved for the enrollment of veterans and other eligible persons.
-Veterans and other eligible persons who qualify to receive VA education benefits should contact the Director of Admissions to verify their eligibility and to begin the enrollment certification process in order to receive VA education benefits at BSK.
+Baptist Seminary of Kentucky is recognized as an institution approved for the enrollment of veterans in conjunction with the Veteran Readiness and Employment Program (VR&E) (Chapter 31).
+Veterans and other eligible persons who qualify to receive such VA education benefits should contact the Registrar & Academic Coordinator to verify their eligibility and to begin the enrollment certification process in order to receive VA education benefits at BSK.

-BSK policy permits any covered individual to attend or participate in the course of education during the period beginning on the date on which the individual provides to the educational institution a Certificate of Eligibility (COE) for entitlement to educational assistance under chapter 31 or 33 (A "Statement of Benefits" obtained from the Department of Veterans Affairs' (VA) website - eBenefits, or a VA Form 28-1905 form for chapter 31 authorization purposes can substitute a Certificate of Eligibility) and ending on the earlier of the following dates:
+BSK policy permits any covered individual to attend or participate in the course of education during the period beginning on the date on which the individual provides to the educational institution a Certificate of Eligibility (COE) for entitlement to educational assistance under chapter 31 (A "Statement of Benefits" obtained from the Department of Veterans Affairs' (VA) website - eBenefits, or a VA Form 28-1905 form for chapter 31 authorization purposes can substitute a Certificate of Eligibility) and ending on the earlier of the following dates: